 The awards for ATSC Broadcast Transmission System RF Filters will go to Electronics Research Inc. (ERI), Dielectric, Harris and MCI.

-The awards for Development, productization, and commercialization of interactive Video-on-Demand (VOD) two-way infrastructure and signalling, leading to large scale VOD implementations will go to Time Warner Cable, Scientific-Atlanta and N2 Broadband.
+The awards for Development, productization, and commercialization of interactive Video-on-Demand (VOD) two-way infrastructure and signaling, leading to large scale VOD implementations will go to Time Warner Cable, Scientific-Atlanta and N2 Broadband.

 The Emmy Award for Coaxial Cable Technology will go to AT&T.